+The Committee supports the ABC strategic goal to increase the political influence of ABC to advance the merit shop philosophy and free enterprise.
 The purpose of ABC's Political Action Committee (PAC) is to work within the federal election process to further the goals of the association.
 This is accomplished through educating ABC members on the importance of political activism and through financial support of merit shop federal candidates.
 The PAC is governed by a board of 17 members who are appointed by the ABC National Chairman on a regional basis to serve a term of three years.
 The PAC Trustees work with the Regional Vice Chairs and chapter leadership to promote political involvement and assist in raising PAC funds.
 Members of this committee also approve all disbursements based on well-established guidelines such as voting records of incumbents.

 Potential Trustees must demonstrate an interest in national politics, as well as fundraising.
 Evidence of this interest can be established from the individual’s participation on chapter-level legislative, grassroots or PAC committees or in leadership positions such as National Board member of Chapter Chairman.
 He or she must also have the support of the Board of Trustees Chair before the nomination is sent to the ABC National Chairman for appointment.
 Per the bylaws, the Board shall be composed of 17 Trustees serving three year terms.
 At least two Trustees shall be from each of the eight ABC regions.

-Learn more about PAC
+Learn more about the Political Action Committee

 Tax Advisory Group